massma/teacher-learner-wellbeing/website-src/instructions/module2-checkin.md

 ---
-title: "Embodied check-in script for Module 2"
+pagetitle: "Embodied check-in script for Module 2"
 ---

+### Embodied check-in script for Module 2

 Here is the script (thoughtfully written & led by Abby) for the embodied check-in during the second synchronous session: